 - Remove the screws that fasten the wardrobe steps beside the bed, then remove the step cover and set aside. - Remove fasteners from metal engine covers and set covers aside.
+You have now accessed the engine.

 Removing Step Cover

 When taking off the step cover, there are screws that need to be removed.
 These screws are found by feeling around the top edge of the step cover carpet (approximately two on each side).